anton-lin/bobtemplates.plone/docs/develop.rst

 All templates and sub-templates should have tests for the structure they provide.

 These tests will give the developers a good starting point.
-So that they only need to write test for there own code.
+So that they only need to write test for their own code.
-Also these tests will be called by Tox and on Travis to make sure all by bobtemplates.plone created structures are working and tested.
+Also these tests will be called by Tox-Travis to make sure that all the structures created by bobtemplates.plone should be working and tested.

-To run these test we run all templates in every combination and run the tests inside the created packages.
+To run these tests we run all the templates with every combination and run the tests inside the created packages.

 This could be for example the ``addon`` alone.
-Or for a package with Dexterity content types, first the ``addon`` template and then inside the created package the ``content_type`` sub-template.
+Or for a package with Dexterity content types, first the ``addon`` template and then the inside created package the ``content_type`` sub-template.

 The tests are running after all templates for a case are applied.